-- grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated

-- upper (bool) Flag indicating whether this boundary condition is associated with the upper side of an axis or not.
+- grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Flag indicating whether this boundary condition is associated with the upper side of an axis or not.
 In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition - value (float or str or callable) An expression that determines the value of the boundary condition.
-Alternatively, this can be a (jitable, vectorized) function with signature (adjacent_value, dx, coords, t) that determines the value of target from the closest field value adjacent_value, the spatial discretization dx in the direction perpendicular to the wall, the spatial coordinates of the wall point, and time t. - target (str) Selects which value is actually set.
-Possible choices include value, derivative, and virtual_point.
+Alternatively, this can be a (jitable, vectorized) function with signature (adjacent_value, dx, coords, t) that determines the value of target from the closest field value adjacent_value, the spatial discretization dx in the direction perpendicular to the wall, the spatial coordinates of the wall point, and time t. - const (float or str or callable) An expression similar to value, which is only used for mixed (Robin) boundary conditions.
+Note that the implementation currently does not support that one argument is given as a callable function while the other is defined via an expression. - target (str) Selects which value is actually set.
+Possible choices include value, derivative, mixed, and virtual_point.

-'''

 copy (upper=None, rank=None)

-'''

-'''
+- self(ExpressionBC)-

-self(ExpressionBC) -upper(bool | None) -
+- upper (bool / None) -

-'''

-• rank (int / None) -
+- rank (int / None) -